earthly/earthly/docs/guides/multi-platform.md

     SAVE IMAGE --push org/myimage:latest
 ```

 When `earthly --push +build-all-platforms` is executed, the build will push a multi-manifest image to the Docker registry.
 The manifest will contain two images: one for `linux/amd64` and one for `linux/arm/v7`.
+This works as such because both targets that save images use the exact same Docker tag for the image.

 Of course, in some situations, the build steps are the same (except they run on different platform), so the two definitions can be merged like so: